bschwal/sos/quickstart/quickstart.rst

 ********

 For demonstration purposes, let's assume we have two nodes, node1 ande node2, with a SOS database at /storage/sos/database.
-Our cluster configuration file, let's call it dsos.conf, would simply be
+Our cluster configuration file, let's call it dsos.conf, would simply be:

 .. code-block:: console